 Theme Class number of times Description Guidance 1 Introduction to the course.
-Safety & 1 Introduction to the safety on their study and research, and engineers' Engineering ethics obligations to the public, their clients, employers and the profession.
-Lastura 5 Major roles in solving problems on a global scale from civil, environmental and Lecture 5 resources engineering point of views.
-Each small group of participants visits a laboratory associated with the global G 11 .
-6 engineering and take a seminar.
-Students have to choose a theme relating to Small group seminar the global engineering as a group project and perform the project under supervision of a faculty member concerned.
-Visit Laboratories Visit laboratories of the global engineering department to widen students' 1 knowledge and to deepen their understanding of the role and importance of the global enineering.
+Safety & 1 Introduction to the safety on their study and research, and engineers' Engineering ethics 1 obligations to the public, their clients, employers and the profession.
+Lecture F Major roles in solving problems on a global scale from civil, environmental and Lecture 5 resources engineering point of views.
+Each small group of participants visits a laboratory associated with the global 6 engineering and take a seminar.
+Students have to choose a theme relating to Small group seminar 6 the global engineering as a group project and perform the project under supervision of a faculty member concerned.
+Visit laboratories of the global engineering department to widen students' Introduction of latest research 2 knowledge and to deepen their understanding of the role and importance of the global enineering.